Midi

-Joint discomfort can show up in a number of ways, from a dull ache in your lower back to a sharp twinge in your hip or stiffness in the left knee.
+Joint discomfort can show up in a number of ways, from a dull ache in your lower back to a sharp twinge in your hip or stiffness in the left knee where it never bothered you before.
 But there’s a common thread for these aches and pains: menopause can up your chance of experiencing them.
 In fact, a full 48% of Midi patients complain of joint pain and bone loss.

 For many women, this increased risk is due to hormonal fluctuations that occur during the menopause transition, although age-related joint pain is also common after you hit your 45th birthday.
 If left untreated, joint pain can limit your movement and disrupt your daily life.
 But evidence-based solutions provide welcome relief for stiff, sore joints (and any other menopause symptoms you’re experiencing).

-You can often treat joint pain at home, and working with a healthcare provider to address any underlying menopause symptoms can help.
+There are some at-home joint pain treatments that Midi recommends, in addition to working with a healthcare provider to address any underlying menopause symptoms can help.
 Midi clinicians are trained menopause specialists who can help you understand the “why” behind your menopausal body changes and offer a range of solutions, including prescription medications and lifestyle coaching.

 Read on for more about treatments for joint pain and learn exactly why you’re reaching for your pain reliever meds more often than usual these days.